A Certain Brashness | National Review

 A few months ago, I landed at JFK Airport after a trip abroad.
 As I was making for a cab line, I saw an airport official giving a vendor a hard time.
 The vendor was clearly an immigrant from Africa.
 He said, in his accented English, “I know my rights!”
 Made me grin.

+I have encountered George W. Bush a few times: before he was president, while he was president, and after.
+You can say “Mr. President” to him.
+But it’s also natural, somehow, to say, “Hey, man.”

+Bush is the son of a president (and the grandson of a U.S. senator).
+He is Andover, Yale, and Harvard.
+He is also a downhome American.

 Once, I was sitting with a group of journalists, questioning the prime minister of Egypt.
-The Middle Eastern journalists were addressing him as “your excellency.”
+The Middle Eastern journalists were addressing him as “Your Excellency.”
 This struck my ear as odd, especially considering that Egypt was then keen to be seen as a democratic country.
-Happy to play the brash Yank, I said to the prime minister, “How did someone in your position come to be called ‘your excellency’?”
+Happy to play the brash Yank, I said to the prime minister, “How did someone in your position come to be called ‘Your Excellency’?”
 The people around me bristled, audibly.
-But the prime minister was a good sport, saying with a twinkle in his eye, “Well, 50 years ago it was ‘pasha.’”
+But the prime minister was a good sport, saying with a twinkle in his eye, “Well, 50 years ago it was ‘Basha’” (i.e., “Pasha”).

+I knew a young German woman who worked for an American executive in Germany.
+(The executive was also a woman, perhaps I should note.)
+They worked in both languages — German and English — all day long.
+Speaking in German, they addressed each other as “Frau Smith” and “Frau Schaefer.”
+(I have changed their names.)
+Speaking in English, they called each other “Betty” and “Julia.”

 After the fall of the Berlin Wall, Angela Merkel visited America for the first time.
-She was in her mid 30s, about to begin a political career.
+She was in her mid-30s, about to begin a political career.
 In San Diego, a clerk in a store said to her, “How are you?”
-This startled the visitor from Germany (East Germany, actually).
+This startled the visitor from Germany (East Germany, actually — an important difference).
 She found herself saying, “Great!”

-I like being an American abroad — you can get away with a lot.
-In Austria, a pedestrian waits at the intersection if the sign says “Don’t walk.”
-It doesn’t matter if it’s two in the morning, with no car for miles.
-He waits.
-My American feet won’t do it.
-I figure I will be excused, as the American who doesn’t know better.
+I like being an American abroad.
+For one thing, you can get away with a lot.
+When the weather is hot, or even warm, I crash around in my shorts — even when everyone else is in long pants, long-sleeved shirts, and jackets.
+I think in particular of India, and also Egypt.
+It’ll be 74 degrees, and they’ll think it’s chilly.
+They look at me with astonishment, but tolerance, too.

-In Salzburg, where I do some annual work, the concert halls are very, very hot.
+In Salzburg, Austria, where I do some annual work, the concert halls are very, very hot.
 Most people are dressed to the nines.
 I always take off my jacket.
-Then something happens.
-The men around me look at their wives as if to say, “Well, if he’s doing it . . .”
+As a rule, something happens.
+The men around me look at their wives as if to say, “Well, if the crazy American is doing it . . .”
 The wives will shrug, and the men will remove their jackets, in grateful relief.

-Note: Editor’s Note: The current issue of National Review features little pieces about America: lovable aspects of it.
-Below, Mr. Nordlinger expands his own contribution.